obov/claude-3-7-sonnet-starter-pack/README.md

 # Claude 3.7 Sonnet Starter Pack 🚀
 > Look, Anthropic's Claude-3.7-Sonnet is a powerful, hybrid CRASHOUT LLM.
+> Their new CLAUDE CODE is THE best showcase of an effective AI AGENT TO DATE.
-> Let's breakdown it's capabilities and see how you can use it in your work and play.
+> Let's breakdown their capabilities and see how you can use it in your engineering work and play.

-*Check out [IndyDevDan YouTube Channel](https://www.youtube.com/c/indydevdan) for the full breakdown of this starter pack and more AI Agents, LLMs, and AI Coding*
+*Check out [IndyDevDan YouTube Channel](https://youtu.be/jCVO57fZIfM) for the full breakdown of this starter pack and for more actionable insights on AI Agents, LLMs, and AI Coding.*

 ![Claude 3.7 Sonnet Hero Image](images/gpt-4-5-flop-claude-3-7-sonnet-claude-code.png)